-As Commissioner for Budget and Administration, Mr. Hahn is responsible for the DG for Budget, the DG for Human Resources and Security; the DG for Informatics (DIGIT); the DG for Translation and the DG for Interpretation.
-He will also be responsible for the Office for the Administration and Payment of Individual Entitlements; the Office for Infrastructure and Logistics in Brussels; the Office for Infrastructure and Logistics in Luxembourg; the European Personnel Selection Office; the Publications Office of the European Union and the European School of Administration.
-Respecting its investigative independence, he will also be responsible for the European Anti-Fraud Office.
+As Commissioner for Budget and Administration, Mr. Johannes Hahn is responsible for the DG for Budget, the DG for Human Resources and Security; the DG for Informatics (DIGIT); the DG for Translation and the DG for Interpretation.
+Similarly, he is responsible for the Office for the Administration and Payment of Individual Entitlements; the Office for Infrastructure and Logistics in Brussels; the Office for Infrastructure and Logistics in Luxembourg; the European Personnel Selection Office; the Publications Office of the European Union and the European School of Administration.
+Respecting its investigative independence, he is also responsible for the European Anti-Fraud Office.
 Mr. Hahn oversees implementing the full digitalisation of the Commission and ensures that staff acquire the necessary digital skills.